N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 5.md

   Tyler C: I appreciate the teamwork and level of communication our team exerts, as well as the feedback we received.\
   Jeysen A: I appreciate that evey team member made the commitment to show up on time and get started on the report.\
   Elian Z: I appreciate how well the meetings are going and how we get to know each other more each meeting.\
+  Ibrahim H: I appreciate how everyone is present for the meeting, and how well our team gets along (makes working together easier).\

 2. Successes